What is Google Pay-Per-Click Advertising?

 3. Reach Your Local Customers

 Why waste ad dollars on customers who aren’t in your area?
-One of the main advantages of pay-per-click is that it allows advertisers to reliably target customers based on their location (i.e. city, region, or postal code).
-Therefore, companies who do a significant amount of business within a specific region are able to target locations within that specified area.
-Radius targeting is another method which allows ads to display for people within a certain distance from the business’ location.
+One of the main advantages of pay-per-click is that it allows advertisers to target customers reliably based on their location (i.e., city, region, or postal code).
+Therefore, companies that do a significant amount of business within a specific region can target locations within that specified area.
+Radius targeting is another method that allows ads to display for people within a certain distance from the business’ location.

 PPC screenshot